Healthcare Assistant (HA21) Technical Certificate of Credit

 Minimum credit hours required for completion will vary depending upon option selected.
 See program options section for specific minimum semester credit hours required.

-*NAST 1100 is a State approved course which offers training to candidates that desire to become eligible for certification as a certified nurse aide.
-Please refer to the Nurse Aide Certificate section of the Catalog for additional requirements related to NAST 1100 Nurse Aide Fundamentals.
+The Nursing Specialty Specialization includes the NAST 2100, Nurse Aide Accelerated, course.
+NAST 2100 is STC’s state-approved Nurse Aide Training Program (NATP).
+The course offers training to candidates who desire to become eligible for certification as certified nurse aides (CNAs).
+Please refer to the Nurse Aide Accelerated section of the Catalog for additional requirements related to NAST 2100.
+Special Note: Students must enroll in ALHS 1040, Introduction to Health Care, prior to or along with NAST 2100.

 Requirements